Race adjustment: Pulmonology

 Spirometers are devices that measure lung volume and airflow.
 They are used for the diagnosis and monitoring of several respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD).
-In the United States, spirometers use "correction factors" for individuals labelled as Black (10-15%) or Asian (4-6%).
+For most of the past two decades, spirometers were programmed to use "race-specific" reference values to normalize lower lung function typically observed in individual who self-identify as Black (10-15%) or Asian (4-6%).
 There have been several concerns about equity in these lung function formulas including the misdiagnosis of disease severity in asthma and COPD.
 Recent interest in investigating the basis for why these correction factors came to be spawned a systematic review of 226 articles published between 1922 and 2008 that found that less than one in five studies defined race and that researchers frequently assumed inherent or genetic differences.
 Supporters of using race adjustment in lung function argue that despite its imperfections, correcting for race results in a more precise calculation of lung function and that not including the adjustment may result in misdiagnosis.
+Others warn that a race-specific approach normalizes differences that might be due to socioeconomic inequalities including the disproportionate impact of pollution on racialized individuals.

+In 2023, the American Thoracic Society and the European Respiratory Society endorsed a new race-neutral averaged approach to interpretation of lung function testing results.
+In the United States, switching from race-specific to race-neutral equations was estimated to affect disease classifications, occupational eligibility, and disability compensation for millions of people.
+Debates around the incompatibility between different definitions of race-neutrality and its implications for an equitable approach to lung function testing has continued.